 Living Liver Donation: Sam and Aviva's Story

 Eleven years ago, Sam Gellman was sure he was going to lose his 14-year-old daughter, Aviva.
-Within just a week, she was diagnosed with liver disease, and was admitted to American Family Children’s Hospital in a delirious state because of the toxins entering her bloodstream.
+Within just a week, she was diagnosed with liver disease, and was admitted to American Family Children’s Hospital where she soon became comatose due to the toxins entering her bloodstream.
 “I was watching her die,” he says.
 “In fact, by the end, I was sure she was going to go.”
 The only chance she had was to receive a liver transplant from a living donor — and Sam just happened to be a perfect match.
 Tony D’Alessandro, MD, pediatric transplant surgeon at UW Health, performed an emergency transplant, and miraculously, Aviva recovered.

 Because of her father’s gift of life, Aviva finished high school and college at the University of Minnesota Twin Cities.
 After college, she worked for several years in the Madison area as a legal assistant and as an intern at the Center for Railroad Photography & Art.
 She is now pursuing her Master of Public Health degree at Boston University School of Public Health.
 “I’ve always loved going to school and I knew I wanted to go back to school for something,” says Aviva, now 25.
 “Having a transplant was a big factor in my choice to go into public health.
 I chose it because the opportunities for a career are so varied.”